 - We all will assist at your wedding ceremony.

-- I am quite anxious to assist you at Christmas concert.
+- I am pretty anxious to assist you at the Christmas concert.